Frequently Asked Questions

 Yes.
 The Arthur M. Blank School Summer Program is offered in person with commuter and residential options.
 Online courses also are available each week for students who cannot attend on campus.

 The program is open to rising high school juniors and seniors in summer 2026.
-Students must be at least 16 years old by July 11, 2026.
+Students must be at least 15 years old by the date their session begins.
 No exceptions can be made.

 No. Application fees and deposits are nonrefundable.